gzigzigzeo/google_translate_diff/README.md

 ## How it works

 - Text nodes are extracted from HTML.
-- Every text node is splitted to sentences (using `punkt-segmenter` gem).
+- Every text node is split into sentences (using `punkt-segmenter` gem).
-- Cache is checked for presence of each sentence (using language couple and hash of string).
+- Cache is checked for the presence of each sentence (using language couple and a hash of string).
 - Missing sentences are translated via API and cached.
 - Original HTML is recombined from translations and cache data.